cholla-hydro/cholla/docs/sphinx/ChollaExamples/1D-Sod/overview.md

 # value of gamma
 gamma=1.4
 ```
-Upon completion, you should obtain two output files.The initial and final density, pressure, velocity, and internal energy (in code units) of the solution is shown below.
-Examples of how to extract and plot data can be found in `cholla/python_scripts/plot_sod.ipynb`.
+Upon completion, you should obtain two output files.The initial and final density, pressure, and velocity (in code units) of the solution is shown below.
+Examples of how to extract and plot data can be found in the [General 1D Plotting Example](../../PythonExamples/1D-plotting.md).

 :::{figure} sod-initial-final.png
 :::